JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 ## Dot Syntax for Vectorizing Functions

 In technical-computing languages, it is common to have *vectorized* versions of functions.
 Consider that we have a function `f(x)`.
 Its vectorized version is a function that applies function `f` to each element of an array `A` and returns a new array `f(A)`.
 Such functions are beneficial in languages, where loops are slow and vectorized versions of functions are written in a low-level language (C, Fortran,...) and are much faster.
-As an example, we can mention Matlab.

-In Julia, vectorized functions are not required for performance, and indeed it is often beneficial to write loops, but they can still be convenient.
-As an example, consider the sine function and imagine that we want to compute its value for all following values `[0, π/2, 3π/4]`.
-Using the loops, we can do it as follows
+In Julia, vectorized functions are not required for performance, and indeed it is often beneficial to write loops.
+They can still be convenient.
+Consider computing the sine function for all elements of `[0, π/2, 3π/4]`.
+We can do this by using a loop.

 ```jldoctest dot
 julia> x = [0, π/2, 3π/4];